Impact

 How scalable is The E-Waste Column as a solution?

-Does The E-Waste Column have the potential to reduce the carbon footprints of its users?
+Does The E-Waste Column have the potential to

 The energy sector is responsible for about 40% of global CO2 emissions.
 Yet, it is estimated that up to 20% of consumers' energy use can be saved through behavioral changes.